 • Browser history analyzer mapping digital habits to energy

-Good for: Data nerds, analytics enthusiasts, pandas lovers
+Good for: Data nerds, analytics PMs, insight hunters

 Track 2